gracewashere/graysonwright.com/source/index.md

----
-title: Grayson Wright
----

-I'm a developer and designer
+I'm an application designer and developer currently working on a project called Assemble.

+As a fellow at [Code for America][cfa] in 2016,
+I helped build
-currently working at [Code for America], building [a tool to help the Seattle Police Department deliver better care][app] to people with mental illnesses and chemical dependencies in their community.
+[a tool to help the Seattle Police Department deliver better care][ridealong] to people with mental illness in their community.

 Before that I worked as a consultant at [thoughtbot] in San Francisco, building a wide range of web applications for startups and large businesses.